| Romans 9:18-21 states: "Therefore hath he mercy

 become unprofitable; there is none that doeth good, no, not

+one."
 My heart is filled with wonder as I ask myself, why would

 God choose me as an object of His love and grace, out of all